TheEdgeOfRage/presentation-serverless/index.rst

 Serverless real time video processing
 =====================================

-Powered by the Cloud, AI, events, and other buzzwords
+Powered by the Cloud, AI, Microservices, and other buzzwords

 The Serverless hype
 ===================